openmessaging/openchaos/README.md

 ## Usage

-Take rocketmq for example:
+Take RocketMQ for example:

 1. Prepare one control node and some cluster nodes and ensure that the control node can use SSH to log into a bunch of db nodes
 2. Edit driver-rocketmq/rocketmq.yaml to set the host name of cluster nodes, client config, broker config.
 3. Install openmessaging-chaos in control node:  `mvn clean install`
 4. Run the test in the control node: `bin/chaos.sh --drivers driver-rocketmq/rocketmq.yaml --install`